4 Equity Release Costs in 2024: What You Need to Know

 UK-specific equity release schemes include lifetime mortgages and home reversion plans.

-These are beneficial for supplementing retirement incomes, paying for home refurbishments, or covering eldercare expenses, providing a flexible financial resource for later life planning.
+These are beneficial for supplementing retirement incomes, paying for home refurbishments, covering eldercare expenses, and providing a flexible financial resource for later life planning.

-How Much Can You Expect to Pay for Equity Release in the UK?
+How Much Does Equity Release Cost in the UK?

 Arrangement fees usually range between £500 and £800, legal fees between £500 and £1,500, and valuation fees depend on the property’s value.